hashicorp/terraform-provider-vault/website/docs/r/quota_rate_limit.md

 * `rate` - (Required) The maximum number of requests at any given second to be allowed by the quota rule.
 The `rate` must be positive.

+* `interval` - (Optional) The duration to enforce rate limiting for (default "1s").

+* `block_interval` - (Optional) If set, when a client reaches a rate limit threshold, the client will be prohibited from any further requests until after the 'block_interval' has elapsed.

 ## Attributes Reference

 No additional attributes are exported by this resource.